 TIPS FOR YOUR VISIT

 - Dress warmly!
-December can be very cold so make sure to bring your winter coat, gloves, scarf, hat, etc.
+December can be very cold.
+Bring your winter coat, gloves, scarf, beanie, etc.

 - Depending on the weather and mainly on weekends, there will be vendors selling snacks and drinks.

 WHEN IS THE TIME TO GO TO DYKER HEIGHTS

 Starting the weekend after Thanksgiving through New Year’s Eve.

 Some houses in Dyker Heights hang their Christmas decorations starting the weekend right after Thanksgiving Day.

 Many houses will remain lit and decorated through January 4th.

 From mid-December through New Year’s Eve.